magicicada/cp/course_documents/course_info_readme.md

     - 5-minute video explaining one of a list of topics with a demo/example
     - in both cases 20% of grade, due Tuesday 8th November
 - A research poster with presentation (50%)
-    - 50% of grade, due on poster day in last week of semester
+    - 50% of grade, due near end of semester

 ### Weekly Sessions